 - Conflict Management

-After you picked some top-notch strengths and also convinced the hiring manager that you are the absolute best, it’s time to negotiate for your salary!
+And after you picked some top-notch strengths and also convinced the hiring manager that you are the absolute best, it’s time to negotiate your salary!